Assyrians

 - Awards And Recognition

-- Assyrians have received recognition in various fields, including arts, sciences, and humanitarian efforts, highlighting their contributions to global society.
+- Assyrians have received recognition in various fields, including literature, arts, and human rights advocacy.

 - Modern Influences